spacedriveapp/spacedrive/docs/changelog/index.md

 <!--
 COMING SOON..............

-# 0.1.0_beta
+# 0.1.0_pre-beta

-After __ months of development we are extremely excited to be releasing the first version of Spacedrive as a public beta.
+After __ months of development we are extremely excited to be releasing the first version of Spacedrive as a early public beta.

 This is an MVP, and by no means feature complete.

-It is desktop only, but mobile has already begun development.
+Please test out the features listed below and give us feedback via Discord, email or GitHub Issues :D

 *Features:*
 - Support for Windows, Linux and macOS, iOS and Android.